post-kerbin-mining-corporation/SystemHeat/readme.txt

 - SystemHeatConverters: Converts converters to use SystemHeat
 - SystemHeatFissionReactors: Converts nuclear reactors to use SystemHeat
 - SystemHeatFissionEngines: When installed, nuclear engines will have integrated reactors
+- SystemHeatIonEngines: When installed, ion engines will generate heat
+- SystemHeatBoiloff: When installed, CryoTanks boiloff will require cooling instead of electricity

 =======
 KSP-AVC